 Although not foldable, the relatively clunky 50kg unit does feature guide wheels at the rear and is designed to be stored vertically when not in use, although with a body like that, maybe you'll want to show if off to house guests.

-With its aluminium construction and nickel plated steel chain, this feels like a sturdy piece of kit.
-In fact, it has got one of the highest user maximum weight ratings on this list (130kg, if you're interested), along with primo features, such as a wide padded seat and adjustable footplates.
+With its aluminium construction and nickel plated steel chain, the JTX Freedom Rowing Machine feels like a sturdy piece of kit.
+In fact, it has got one of the highest user maximum weight ratings on this list (135 kg, if you're interested), along with primo features, such as a wide padded seat and adjustable footplates.

 A built-in computer offers a plethora of rowing read-outs, while the 16 levels of resistance and multiple training programmes ensure there's a workout for all abilities.